senorrossie/a8-magnify-demo/README.md

 Atari 8-bit demo from 1994, ported from ATMAS to MADS.

-Besides the obvious typos in the scroller that were 'fixed', all bugs remained.
+# The Illusion
+The mega demo mentioned in the scrolltext was never released.